hacoeur-24/HostOnPhone/README.md

 ### 🌩️ Optional: Use Cloudflare Tunnel (No Password Prompt)

-By default, HostOnPhone uses [localtunnel](https://theboroer.github.io/localtunnel-www/) for public access — but this may require entering your public IP as a password when accessing the link from your phone.
+By default, PhoneHost uses [localtunnel](https://theboroer.github.io/localtunnel-www/) for public access — but this may require entering your public IP as a password when accessing the link from your phone.

 To avoid this prompt, you can switch to **Cloudflare Tunnel**, which provides a clean and password-free experience.